Ferguson Research: History

 After the war, Rolt and Dixon persuaded Harry Ferguson to invest money in their company.
 Ferguson had sold out Massey-Harris, which became Massey Ferguson.
-He had also won a substantial law suit for patent infringement with the Ford Motor Company in the USA and now had money to invest.
+He had also won a substantial lawsuit for patent infringement with the Ford Motor Company in the US and now had money to invest.

 In 1950, Harry Ferguson Research Ltd. was formed, with premises in Redhill, Surrey.
 Ferguson was chairman and Rolt and Dixon were directors.
 The plan was to design a four-wheel drive family car and sell the manufacturing rights to a big car maker.
 Ferguson moved the business to his premises in Coventry, a move which Dixon resisted and he left the company.
 Soon after, Ferguson broke with Massey Ferguson and eventually built new premises for Harry Ferguson Research Ltd at Siskin Drive, Coventry.
 Despite huge efforts, nobody was interested in the cars.

 To promote the company's technology, Tony Rolt set in motion the development of a Coventry-Climax powered 4WD Formula One car in 1960.

 Despite the death of Ferguson in 1961, the Ferguson P99 was raced during the 1961 season in UK F1 races by Rob Walker's team.
 The car raced only once in the World Championship at the British Grand Prix.
 However the car won a non-championship race, the 1961 International Gold Cup at Oulton Park with Stirling Moss as the driver.
 As of today, this is the only victory of a four-wheel drive car in F1 (and incidentally the last race won by Moss in Europe), with the technology banned in 1983.
 Despite its promising beginnings this front-engined car was soon made obsolete by mid-engined cars.